Chart Color Schemes

 Kilmore - Broadford is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kilmore - Broadford, houses accounted for 90.8% of dwellings, with the remaining 9.2% comprising semi-detached homes, apartments, and other types of dwellings, as per the latest Census data.
-This is compared to Non-Metro Victoria's figures of 93.6% houses and 6.4% other dwellings.
+In Kilmore - Broadford, as per the latest Census evaluation, 90.8% of dwellings were houses, with the remaining 9.2% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s figures of 93.6% houses and 6.4% other dwellings.
 Home ownership in Kilmore - Broadford stood at 34.2%, with mortgaged dwellings at 47.0% and rented ones at 18.8%.
 The median monthly mortgage repayment was $1,603, higher than Non-Metro Vic.'s average of $1,500.
-Median weekly rent in the area was $330, compared to Non-Metro Vic.'s $280.
-Nationally, Kilmore - Broadford's median monthly mortgage repayment was lower at $1,603 versus Australia's average of $1,863, and median weekly rent was also lower at $330 compared to the national figure of $375.
+Weekly rent in Kilmore - Broadford was $330, compared to Non-Metro Vic.'s $280.
+Nationally, mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing